celo-org/make-crypto-mobile-hackathon/Readme.md

-# ⚡ Make Crypto Mobile 📱 Hackathon ⚡
+# CELO AI Discord BOT

 Make Crypto Mobile Hackathon is a 4-week hackathon, focused on growing Mobile DeFi (#MoFi), NFT's and developer tooling on the Celo platform.